-(Participants: G. Peyré, V. Duval, C. Poon) Scanner data acquisition is mathematically modeled as a (subsampled) Radon transform [126].
-It is a difficult inverse problem because the Radon transform is ill-posed and the set of observations is often aggressively sub-sampled and noisy [165].
-Typical approaches [132] try to recovered piecewise smooth solutions in order to recover precisely the position of the organ being imaged.
+(Participants: G. Peyré, V. Duval, C. Poon) Scanner data acquisition is mathematically modeled as a (subsampled) Radon transform [123].
+It is a difficult inverse problem because the Radon transform is ill-posed and the set of observations is often aggressively sub-sampled and noisy [158].
+Typical approaches [129] try to recover piecewise smooth solutions in order to recover precisely the position of the organ being imaged.
 There is however a very poor understanding of the actual performance of these methods, and little is known on how to enhance the recovery.

-Our expertise: We have obtained a good understanding of the performance of inverse problem regularization on compact domains for pointwise sources localization [112].
+Our expertise: We have obtained a good understanding of the performance of inverse problem regularization on compact domains for pointwise sources localization [110].

-Goals: We aim at extending the theoretical performance analysis obtained for sparse measures [112] to the set of piecewise regular 2-D and 3-D functions.
-Some interesting previous work of C. Poon et al [158] (C. Poon is currently a postdoc in MOKAPLAN) have tackled related questions in the field of variable Fourier sampling for compressed sensing application (which is a toy model for fMRI imaging).
+Goals: We aim at extending the theoretical performance analysis obtained for sparse measures [110] to the set of piecewise regular 2-D and 3-D functions.
+Some interesting previous work of C. Poon et al [154] (C. Poon is currently a postdoc in Mokaplan) have tackled related questions in the field of variable Fourier sampling for compressed sensing application (which is a toy model for fMRI imaging).
 These approaches are however not directly applicable to Radon sampling, and require some non-trivial adaptations.
-We also aim at better exploring the connection of these methods with optimal-transport based fidelity terms such as those introduced in [39].
+We also aim at better exploring the connection of these methods with optimal-transport based fidelity terms such as those introduced in [40].